maidsafe/rfcs/proposed/0006-unified-structured-data-imporvement.md

-- Feature Name: Improve Unified Structured  data
+- Feature Name: Handle Unified Structured data in conjunction with Vaults to prevent collision
 - Type: Enhancement
 - Related components: routing, maidsafe_types, maidsafe_vault, maidsafe_client, sentinel
 - Start Date: 09-07-2015

 # Summary

-Make Unified Structured Data (Rfc 0000-Unified-structured-data.md) work without the field `previous_owner_keys`.
+Use Unified Structured Data (Rfc 0000-Unified-structured-data.md) `previous_owner_keys` to only prevent collision in vaults.

 # Motivation

 ##Why?

-The field `previous_owner_keys` causes code complexity and cofusion.
-Unified Structured Data can be made to work without it.
+The field `previous_owner_keys` will be filled only during alteration of existing owners (redunction, addition and transfer) to allow vaults to re-hash a new key to avoid collision.

 ##What cases does it support?